Operation Strike of the Sword: Effectiveness

-On July 7, 2009, Afghan defense officials said that Taliban fighters and their commanders have escaped the big U.S. offensive in Helmand province and simply moved into areas to the west and north, prompting fears that the U.S. effort has just moved the Taliban problem elsewhere.
+On July 7, 2009, Afghan defense officials said that Taliban fighters and their commanders had escaped the big U.S. offensive in Helmand province and simply moved into areas to the west and north, prompting fears that the U.S. effort had just moved the Taliban problem elsewhere.

 Gen. Zahir Azami, speaking for the Afghan Ministry of Defense, said that since the U.S. Marines began their offensive, Taliban fighters have moved to northern Helmand province near Baghran, an area controlled by German forces, and to the eastern edge of Farah province, largely under Italy's control.

 Brig.
 Gen. Mahaiddin Ghori, the Afghan army commander in Helmand, estimated that Helmand province had roughly 500 foreign Taliban fighters and another 1,000 Afghan Taliban.
 Gen. Zahir Azami had no estimates of how many had moved north and west.

 U.S. and NATO officials acknowledged that the Taliban moved from Helmand ahead of the Marines, and U.S. officials privately said they had seen less fighting during the one-week offensive than they had anticipated.

 General Ghori lamented the tightening of the RoE allowing up to two companies of Taliban to escape the clutches of the allied forces.

-The shift of the Taliban into the areas to the west and north has prompted complaints from German and Italian commanders, whose troops shelter there, and have prompted questions about whether the United States has enough troops to pursue the insurgents while at the same time carrying out Army Gen. Stanley McChrystal's plan to "clear, hold and build" areas taken from Taliban control and simultaneously support the northern and western areas held by German and Italian forces.
+The shift of the Taliban into the areas to the west and north prompted complaints from German and Italian commanders, whose troops sheltered there.
+This prompted questions about whether the United States had enough troops to pursue the insurgents while at the same time carrying out Army Gen. Stanley McChrystal's plan to "clear, hold and build" areas taken from Taliban control, whilst simultaneously supporting the northern and western areas held by German and Italian forces.

 Casualties

 During the operation 14 U.S. Marines were killed.
 Two Afghan soldiers and one Afghan interpreter working with the Marines were also killed.

 The U.S. does not officially count the enemy dead so it is almost impossible to get an accurate number of the Taliban who died in the operation.
 However, based on a few reports released, it can be concluded between July 2 and 4 also August 12 and 15 at least 49–62 Taliban were killed.
-This also however, is most likely a minimum since there is no official enemy dead count throughout the whole operation and the Taliban have a tendency to bury their dead quickly according to their religion, which makes it hard to get an accurate number of killed.
+This also, however, is most likely a minimum since there is no official enemy dead count throughout the whole operation and the Taliban have a tendency to bury their dead quickly, according to their religion, which makes it hard to get an accurate number of killed.